jcharit1/Amazon-Fine-Foods-Reviews/README.md

 1. Different measures of text readability
 2. Using sentence, as oppose to whole-review level, measures of sentiment
 3. Use vector representations of words to capture semantic summaries of reviews
+4. Formally addressing the moderate class imbalance using SMOTE, over/under sampling, and Tomek Link removal
-4. Use topic modeling to identify topics that are highly predictive of review usefulness
+5. Use topic modeling to identify topics that are highly predictive of review usefulness

 ### Key Files